 As with my last campaigns this campaign is about reaching out to you, the members of my community, as much as it is about sharing the accomplishments of the past few years’ writing and recording.
 While my dreams of artistic self-sufficiency have not been fully realised as yet, the success of the first two campaigns has helped me to steal my resolve and continue ploughing on and making the music that I love.
 So thank you to all that contributed to thye last campaigns for helping me to make it through another year.

-Giving away music doesn’t help me pay the bills, or bring food onto the kitchen table, for my family and myself.
-That’s why I have started this campaign.
-Any money that you pledge will help me to realise this project – press the CDs, create the books and T-shirts that you can claim, and also allow me to write more music, make more recordings and help me to continue to explore the rich musical world inside me.
+The reason this campaign is important remains.
+While I love sharing my music with everyone, giving it away doesn’t help me pay the bills, or bring food onto the kitchen table, for my family and myself.
+Therefore, any money that you pledge will not only help me to realise another album project by creating the artifacts that go with it – pressing the CDs, creating the books and T-shirts that you can claim, but also allow me to write more music, make more recordings and help me to continue to explore the rich musical world inside me.
 I can’t do this on my own, and I want to stay independent in order to continue following the vision that has inspired me now for 20 years.
-That’s why I need your help, by becoming my patron you can help me to write the songs that speak to your heart in happiness and sorrow.
+That’s why I continue to need your help, by becoming my patron you can help me to write the songs that speak to your heart in happiness and sorrow.
 With your help I can produce more inspiring and meaningful works of art that tell stories that are wonderful and real and yet seldom heard from the commercial musical world.
 Help me to serve you with stories that speak of and to your life.